learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

 - Do I need to change the index page?
   - The styles shouldn't change, the content of the HTML should

-You can use the following link as a reference [students index](http://static.001.students.flatironschool.com/index.html) (or from [last semester](http://static.002.students.flatironschool.com/)
+You can use the following link as a reference [students index](http://students.flatironschool.com/)

 Check out different students profiles, be creative, and don't copy exactly.
 Please read/skim this whole document before starting.
 Here's a few helpful tips...